oceanprotocol-archive/OEPs/11/README.md

 * *Stage 1: Marketplace decides whether to reward this provider*:
 	* The value added by the provider is calculated as *R{ij}*;
 	* Compute the ratio of *R{ij}* and *R{difficulty}*;
-	* AGENT client generates a uniform-distributed random number between [0, 1] and pass it to Marketplace;
+	* AGENTs submit their locally-generated random number to the Marketplace (similar to the appraoch in Randao [4]);
-	* Marketplace decides whether to reward this provider.
+	* Marketplace calculates the XOR (exclusive OR) of those random numbers and determines whether to reward this provider.

 <img src="img/reward_prob_sequence.jpg" width="600" />